-where the coagulation loss for particles with diameter of 8-20 nm (CoagS8-20·N8-560) is the sum of particle-particle inter- and hetero-coagulation rates calculated similarly to Yao et al. (2005).
+where the coagulation loss for particles with diameter of 8-20 nm (CoagS8-20.N8-560) is the sum of particle-particle inter- and 135 hetero-coagulation rates calculated similarly to Yao et al. (2005).
 The growth loss is due to condensation growth (GR8-20) out of the 8-20 nm size range during the calculation period.
-S{losses} includes additional losses and is assumed to be zero in this study.
-Thus, J_8 reflects a combination result of nucleation and subsequent initial growth of new particles.
+Slosses includes additional losses and is assumed to be zero in this study.

-The apparent growth rate (GR) of new particles is determined by the slope of the fitted geometric median diameter of new particles (D{pg} , calculated as Whitby et al., 1978; Zhu et al., 2014) to the growth duration shown in Eq.
+The apparent growth rate (GR) of new particles is determined by the slope of the fitted geometric median diameter of new particles ( $D{pg}$ , calculated as Whitby et al., 1978; Zhu et al., 2014) to the growth duration shown in Eq.
 (2):